Automatic Overseas Test Print

 The individual does more than 3 hours’ work in the UK for less than 31 days; and

-The individual spends less than 91 days, excluding deemed days (see meaning of deemed days at page 50) in the UK during that year.
+The individual spends less than 91 days, excluding deemed days in the UK during that year.

 The calculation of sufficient hours overseas is a mirror image of the sufficient hours in the UK test, except that the reference period is the tax year under review and is as follows: